shasiadhikari/Electrified_Cart/README.md

 ## 4 Controller design

 The controller corrects the error of the model by taking the actual and required outputs of a model.
 The easiest approach to do so is to produce an actuating signal proportional to the error, i.e., the more the error, the higher will be the actuating signal magnitude, which results in an output that matches the required output.
-The above controller is called a Proportional controller^1.
+The above controller is called a Proportional controller $^1$.

 If there are any inherent limitations that lead to steady-state error.
 The integral of that error is used to reduce the steady-state error, this is called an integral controller.
 This controller can also perform in noisy environments.
 A combination of these two controllers is a PI controller.
 A PI controller reduces both the rise time and the steady state errors of the system.
-Therefore, initially, it has been decided to use a PI controller in our system^2.
+Therefore, initially, it has been decided to use a PI controller in our system $^2$ .

 Tuning a controller is a critical process to ensure the optimal performance of the system.
-There are several methods to tune a controller, including the Ziegler-Nichols method, Cohen-Coon method, and the trial-and-error method^3.
+There are several methods to tune a controller, including the Ziegler-Nichols method, Cohen-Coon method, and the trial-and-error method $^3$ .
 Here the trial-and-error method for the tuning has been utilized.

 Initially implementing the PI controller in the open system with a proportional gain (Kp) and Integral gain (Ki) of 1 and upper output limit of 48.

-(^1) (Hinton, Osindero, and Teh, 2006)
+$^1$ (Hinton, Osindero, and Teh, 2006)\
-(^2) (Orozco-Alzuru, Gómez-Ramirez, and Moreno-Cáceres, 1991)
+$^2$ (Orozco-Alzuru, Gómez-Ramirez, and Moreno-Cáceres, 1991)\
-(^3) (LeCun et al., 1998)
+$^3$ (LeCun et al., 1998)